 How profitable a bank is affects its safety and soundness.
-Earnings can be retained by the bank, giving a boost to its capital cushion, or be used to deal with problematic loans, likely making the bank better prepared to withstand economic shocks.
+Earnings may be retained by the bank, boosting its capital buffer, or be used to deal with problematic loans, likely making the bank better prepared to withstand economic shocks.
 Obviously, banks that are losing money have less ability to do those things.

-One widely used way to measure a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
-Coulee Bank's most recent annualized quarterly return on equity was 12.90 percent, above the national average of 9.28 percent.
+One important way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
+The most recent annualized quarterly return on equity for Coulee Bank was 11.84 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank earned net income of $2.0 million on total equity of $32.5 million.
-The bank reported an annualized return on average assets, or ROA, of 1.15 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $3.8 million on total equity of $32.5 million.
+The bank had an annualized return on average assets, or ROA, of 1.06 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.